department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 #### Can I file a Supplemental Claim?

-You can file a Supplemental Claim anytime if you have new evidence, but we recommend you file within one year from the date on your decision letter.
-This locks in the most advantageous effective date for you, if your appeal is successful and you receive any potential retroactive payments.
+You can file a Supplemental Claim anytime if you have new evidence. **Note:** You can’t file a Supplemental Claim if you have a fiduciary claim or a multiple party or contested claim (this is rare). <a href="#rare-situations">See if one of these rare situations applies to you</a>

-**Note:** You can’t file a Supplemental Claim if you have a fiduciary claim or you’re one of multiple people claiming the same benefit (this is rare). <br>
+#### Is there a deadline for filing a Supplemental Claim?

-<a href="#rare-situations">See if one of these rare situations applies to you</a>
+You can file anytime if you have new evidence, but we recommend you file within one year from the date on your decision letter.
+This protects the most advantageous effective date for you, if your claim is successful and you may be eligible for retroactive benefit payments.

 <br>
 <br>